-Ontario School Bus Safety Tax Incentive (OSBSTI) (Page 15, lines [671])
+Ontario School Bus Safety Tax Incentive (OSBSTI) (Page 15, line [671])

-The Ontario School Bus Safety Tax Incentive (OSBSTI), introduced in the 1999 Ontario Budget, is a 30% deduction of the capital cost of acquiring a new school bus.
-The school bus must be included in class 10 of Schedule II of the regulations for purposes of the Income Tax Act (Canada).
+The Ontario School Bus Safety Tax Incentive (OSBSTI) is a 30% deduction of the capital cost of acquiring a new school bus.
+The school bus must be included in class 10 of Schedule II of the regulations for purposes of the ITA.
 The OSBSTI can only be claimed once in respect of the acquisition and is in addition to the deduction available for income tax purposes with respect to the capital cost allowance.
-For a multi-jurisdictional corporation, the incentive is grossed up by the corporation's Ontario allocation factor.
-A new school bus eligible for the incentive is one defined under subsection 175(1) of the Highway Traffic Act that conforms to the CSA standard D250-1998.
+For a multiiurisdictional corporation, the incentive is grossed up by the corporation's Ontario allocation factor.
+A new school bus eligible for the incentive is one defined under subsection 175(1) of the Highway Traffic Act that conforms to the CSA standard D250-M 1998.
 The school bus must be used primarily to transport students to and from school in Ontario.
-It must be acquired after May 4, 1999 and before May 5, 2002.
-The 2002 Ontario Budget introduced a new deadline for the purchase of a school bus.
-It must be acquired prior to January 1, 2006.
+It must be acquired after May 4, 1999 and before January 1, 2006.